PJasiczek/OpenGL/README.md

 # Egg texturing
 ## General info
+Program create a textured shape of the egg with mouse listener function to rotate an object.
+* With the left mouse button pressed, moving the mouse cursor in the horizontal direction causes the object to rotate around the y axis
+* With the left mouse button pressed, moving the mouse cursor in the vertical direction causes the object to rotate around the x axis
+* When the right mouse button is pressed, the mouse cursor moves in the vertical direction and the observer moves closer to the object
 Program was created for the needs of the laboratory in the subject called Computer Graphics.
 The content of the task has been placed [here](http://www.zsk.ict.pwr.wroc.pl/zsk/dyd/intinz/gk/lab/cw_6_dz/).

 ## Screenshots